NatthanichaBoonluea/NatthanichaBoonluea/README.md

 # 👋 Hello there!
-Greetings, my name is Natthanicha Boonluea.
-I am now a third year student who is majoring in Statistics at Thammasat university .
-I am fascinated in field of Data Scientist.
-I am looking for my first internship to improve the skills that I have learned from the university.
-Especially, the internship will provide me an opportunity to apply the skills from the book to real life.
-And also the opportunity to learn the needed skills such as problem solving, decision making, team-player skills and much more.
+A motivated and data-driven individual with a passion for statistics and a strong foundation in mathematics, programming, and software tools.
+As a third-year student in statistics, I have honed my analytical and technical skills and developed a deep understanding of statistical concepts and techniques.
 ## My Personal
 * Name : Natthanicha Boonluea
 * Nickname: Puna
 * Phone  : +66964194608
 * E-mail : natthanichazp@gmail.com
 * linkIn : https://www.linkedin.com/in/natthanicha-boonluea-676195259/
-* Adress : 99, Moo 18, Khong Nueng, Khong Luang, Pathum Thani,  12120
+* Adress : 99, Moo 18, Khlong Nueng, Khlong Luang, Pathum Thani,  12120
 ## Education
 ### 2019 - current
 #### Bachelor's Degree